reimark/writing/blog/why-google-is-hurrying-the-web-to-kill-sha-1.md

 And it's a funny story about MD5, because, like SHA-1, it was discovered to be breakably weak a very long time ago, and then, like SHA-1, it took a horrifying number of years to rid the internet of it.

 MD5 was first shown to be theoretically weak in 1995, and over time was shown to be even weaker.
-But MD5 was still used by some CAs until 2008, when researchers [successfully engineered a collision](http://www.win.tue.nl/hashclash/rogue-ca/) and got a forged certificate issued.
+But MD5 was still used by some Certificate Authorities until 2008, when researchers [successfully engineered a collision](http://www.win.tue.nl/hashclash/rogue-ca/) and got a forged certificate issued.
 That certificate, issued to "MD5 Collisions, Inc." has been [immortalized inside your browser](http://www.csoonline.com/article/2136863/core-javasl-hackers-immortalized-by-firefox/core-java/ssl-hackers-immortalized-by-firefox.html) so that it can be specifically blacklisted.

 <figure>
 <img title="screengrab of MD5 Collisions Inc. certificate in Chrome" class="border" src="https://konklone.com/assets/images/blog/sha-1/md5-collisions-inc.png" />